leokraft/QuickKey/README.md

 > Make sure you have `qmake` installed and added to your PATH.\
 > If not have a look [here](https://www.qt.io/download-qt-installer).

-Clone the repository, and run `qmake quickkey.pro` to create your own Makefile.
+Clone the repository, and run `qmake quickkey.pro` to create your own Makefile.\
-To build run `make`or `mingw32-make` depending on what you have installed.
+To build run `make` or `mingw32-make` depending on what you have installed.\
-Afterwards run the produced binary with the name `QuickKey`.
+Afterwards run the produced `QuickKey`-binary inside the release folder.

 ## Usage

-When in need of a special character while writing, press the *QuickKey*-Hotkey to open up a search window. (default: `Ctrl Y`)\
+When in need of a special character while writing
-Type  a description of you desired character like *lambda* for *λ*.\
+1. Press the *QuickKey*-Hotkey to open up a search window. (default: `Ctrl Y`)
-While typing you will see characters whos tags match your typed words.\
+2. Type  a description of you desired character like **lambda** for **λ**.
-Seperate tags with a space.\
+  > While typing you will see characters whos tags match your typed words.
-As soon as you see your desired character click it to copy it to your clipboard or, if in first position, just press *Enter* to copy.
+  > Seperate tags with a space.
-\
+3. As soon as you see your desired character click it to copy it to your clipboard or, if in first position, just press **Enter** to copy.

 Alternatly you may browse all charcters, search for specific topics or just type the character-code to find you character.

 ## Configuration